starship/starship/docs/pl-PL/config/README.md

 format = "via [⍱ $version](bold white) "
 ```

-## VLang
+## V

-The `vlang` module shows you your currently installed version of V. By default the module will be shown if any of the following conditions are met:
+The `vlang` module shows you your currently installed version of [V](https://vlang.io/).
+By default the module will be shown if any of the following conditions are met:
 - The current directory contains a file with `.v` extension
 - The current directory contains a `v.mod`, `vpkg.json` or `.vpkg-lock.json` file